-The fair value of the liability component of the Convertible Bonds at the issue date was valued by an independent valuer determined based on the present value of the estimated future cash outflows discounted at the prevailing market rate.
+The 2015 Convertible Bonds contain liability and equity components.
+The fair value of the liability component of the 2015 Convertible Bonds at the issue date was valued by AVISTA determined based on the present value of the estimated future cash outflows discounted at the prevailing market rate.
 The effective interest rate of the liability component is approximately 13.37% per annum.
-The convertible bonds are bearing interest at fixed rate of 0.01% per annum and are payable annually in arrears.
+The 2015 Convertible Bonds is bearing interest at fixed rate of 0.01% per annum and are payable annually in arrears.
+The equity component is included in the equity headed "convertible bonds reserve".
+At the date of maturity and 31 December 2019, none of the 2015 Convertible Bonds has been converted into ordinary shares of the Group.